 Q: How long does it take to earn a Ph.
 D.?
 A: Students can complete the degree in three.
 Our average time to completion has historically been four years.

 Q: How long does it take to earn an M.F.A.?
 A: The MFA is a three-year program: two years of courses and one year ofthesis.

 Q: When should M.A. students select their committee members?
 A: M.A. students select committee members and convene a meeting of their program committee by the end of fall quarter (or by the 8th week of the fall semester beginning in 2012-13).

 Q: When should Ph.D. degree student choose committee members?
 A: Doctoral students should select committee members and convene a meeting of their program committee by the 7th week of spring quarter in their first year (or by the 8th week of spring semester in their first year beginning in 2012-13).

 Q: What are the requirements of committee members?A: For M.A students, the committee must have three members.
 At least two members must be from the faculty of School of Media Arts and Studies; it is also acceptable for all three members to be from within the School.
 The chair must hold an earned degree appropriate to supervising a Master’s degree program (Ph.D., MFA, or MA).

 For Ph.D. students, the committee must have four members.
 The chair and one other member must be from the School of Media Arts and Studies; the chair must hold an earned Ph.D. and full graduate faculty status.
 The third member must be from another school in the College (normally either Journalism or Communication Studies).
 The fourth member is the Dean’s Representative on the committee, and must come from an academic unit outside the College of Communication.

+Q: When are the M.A. comprehensive examination is usually held every year?
 A: Comprehensive exams are normally held on the 7th Friday of spring quarter.